Pawventures

 6. Gear and Equipment (Amortized)

-Good pet travel gear is a significant upfront investment that amortizes over multiple trips:
+Good pet travel gear is a significant upfront investment that amortizes quickly across multiple trips:

 Airline-approved carrier$55-$1101-2 trips